Could there be a gay king of England?

 Could a gay King get married?

 Under the current provisions of the Succession to the Crown Act, this first six people in the line to succession can only marry if they have received the consent of the Sovereign.
-So, when Prince Harry wanted to marry Meghan Markle, he had to get the consent of Queen Elizabeth II.

 This means that if a gay Prince was within sight of the throne, and wanted to get married, they would need to get the consent of the monarch at that time.